Insulin Aspart Protamine and Insulin Aspart

 Use: Labeled Indications

-Hypersensitivity to any component of the formulation; during episodes of hypoglycemia
+Hypersensitivity to insulin aspart protamine, insulin aspart, or any component of the formulation; during episodes of hypoglycemia.

-Diabetes mellitus: Note: Insulin aspart protamine is an intermediate-acting insulin and insulin aspart is a rapid-acting insulin administered by SubQ injection.
+Note: Insulin aspart protamine is an intermediate-acting insulin and insulin aspart is a rapid-acting insulin administered by subcutaneous injection.
 Insulin aspart protamine and insulin aspart combination products are approximately equipotent to insulin NPH and insulin regular combination products with a similar duration of activity, but with a more rapid onset.
 With combination insulin products, the proportion of rapid-acting to long-acting insulin is fixed; basal vs prandial dose adjustments cannot be made.
-Fixed ratio insulins (such as insulin aspart protamine and insulin aspart combination) are typically administered as 2 daily doses with each dose intended to cover two meals and a snack.
-Because of variability in the peak effect and individual patient variability in activities, meals, etc, it may be more difficult to achieve complete glycemic control using fixed combinations of insulins; frequent monitoring and close medical supervision may be necessary.
+Because of variability in the peak effect and individual patient variability in activities, meals, etc, it may be more difficult to achieve complete glycemic control using fixed combinations of insulins.

 Diabetes mellitus, type 1: SubQ: